Pingliang Gansu, China Travel Guide

 Pingliang offers different experiences depending on the time of year, each with its particular allure.

-Pingliang has distinct experiences across seasons, from lush greenery to tranquil snowscapes.
+Pingliang possesses different experiences across seasons, from lush greenery to tranquil snowscapes.

 Discover a different side of Pingliang at calmer times periods for a more private experience.

-Extend your journey to explore more of The people's republic of china's historical and natural wonders.
+Extend your journey to explore more of The people's the republic of china's historical and natural wonders.

 Expect freezing temperatures and potential snow/ice.
-Dress in layers with warm, waterproof clothing and appropriate footwear for hiking.
+Dress in layers with warm, waterproof clothing plus fitting footwear for hiking.

 Check road conditions before venturing out, especially to mountainous or rural areas, as snow and ice can make driving hazardous.